ekamioka/awesome-healthcare/README.md

 ### Compliance
 * [HIPAA Compliance Policies](https://github.com/catalyzeio/policies) - Make compliance as easy as possible for companies working with protected health information.

+### Testing and Validation
+ * [Reference CCDA Validator](https://github.com/siteadmin/reference-ccda-validator) - Successfully configure and deploy the reference ccda application
+ * [Code Validator API](https://github.com/siteadmin/code-validator-api) - Vocabulary validation of C-CDAs against a configured repository of codesystem and valueset files
+ * [Inferno](https://github.com/siteadmin/inferno) - Test server's conformance to authentication, authorization, and FHIR content standards and reports the results back to you
+ * [Edge Testing Tool](https://github.com/siteadmin/ett) -  A collection of testing utilities created to validate the requirements of the ONC 2014 and 2015 Edition Health IT Certification Program
+ * [CCDA Scorecard](https://github.com/siteadmin/ccda-scorecard) - This Service is implemented following the standards and promotes best practices in C-CDA implementation by assessing key aspects of the structured data found in individual documents